 Riverside spot for small vehicles

-Chamberlains Ford is open for camping until 29th April then closed until 21st October 2022. popular picnic spot with great gas BBQ facilities, but it is also a Selwyn District Council free camping spot.
+Chamberlains Ford is a popular picnic spot with great gas BBQ facilities, but it is also a Selwyn District Council free camping spot.
 Just nine minutes from Leeston, but feeling like a world away, this bushy site sits right beside the Selwyn River.
 Kids will love exploring the river.

 Check river quality before swimming.